technologiestiftung/berlin_sidewalk_widths/README.md

 The calculation of widths from this polygons is based on the method of https://github.com/meliharvey/sidewalkwidths-nyc which was used for a visualization of sidewalk widths in New York City: https://www.sidewalkwidths.nyc/#13/40.69449/-74.00275.
 Please visit their repository to learn more about the calculation.

 This visualization is based on the boilerplate template of Technologiestiftung Berlin.
-This repo only contains a test data set.
 The data set of sidewalk widths is loaded from Mapbox Vector tiles.
+Nevertheless we also uploaded the dataset to this repository.
+You can find it here: public/data/all.geojson.

 ## Usage of the map